johnbeynon/johnbeynon.github.com/_posts/2013-08-22-heroku-rails-template.md

 If there's one thing I do a lot of is building Rails applications for deployment to Heroku.
 It's also something that my colleagues at [Kyan](http://kyan.com) do.
-Keeping up to date with the best practices and Heroku's own recommended best practices is tough - not to mention configuring your application for a seemless asset pipeline deploy.
+Keeping up to date with the best practices and Heroku's own recommended best practices is tough - not to mention configuring your application for a seamless asset pipeline deploy.

 <!--- more --->